karlvanderslice-hcp/multi-product-integration-demo/README.md

 |tfc_project_id|\<the prj- ID of your TFC Project\>|no|terraform|

 ## Building the Nomad AMI using Packer

+Do this for both the RHEL and Ubuntu images.

 1) navigate to the packer directory
 ```